serabos/bin/README.md

 Recently,  I have used it for investigating how humans adapt to horizontal arm movements in an unknown field (pretty cool☺). 🦾

 ### What I'm focusing on now: 🧘‍♀️
-I am searching for ntersting voice synthesis repos to check out and maybe implement for Desi to develop a unique singing voice!
+I am searching for intersting voice synthesis repos to check out and maybe implement for Desi to develop a unique singing voice!
 In the meantime, I am taking an online course on Coursera on Neural Networks and Deep Learning provided by DeepLearning.ai.
 Learning very cool stuff :)
 ### My Goal is 🏆
 to spend more time to start new projects and improve my coding :) (also getting better at using GitHub!)